Asiana Treks and Tours

 • Follow the path of Sir Edmund Hillary and numerous other well-known climbers, including Yeti.

-• Enjoy hearty meals and cozy teahouses, experiencing the warmth of Sherpa hospitality.
+• Enjoy hearty meals and cosy teahouses, experiencing the warmth of Sherpa hospitality.

 • Beyond the physical journey, the trek is a spiritual and cultural adventure that leaves a lasting impact.